Plastic surgery: Ethnic plastic surgery

 Ethnic plastic surgery is plastic surgery performed to change ethnic attributes, often considered used as a way of "passing".

 Hand surgery

 Hand surgery is concerned with acute injuries and chronic diseases of the hand and wrist, correction of congenital malformations of the upper extremities, and peripheral nerve problems (such as brachial plexus injuries or carpal tunnel syndrome).
 Hand surgery is an important part of training in plastic surgery, as well as microsurgery, which is necessary to replant an amputated extremity.
 The hand surgery field is also practiced by orthopedic surgeons and general surgeons.
 Scar tissue formation after surgery can be problematic on the delicate hand, causing loss of dexterity and digit function if severe enough.
-There have been cases of surgery to women's hands in order to correct perceived flaws to create the perfect engagement ring photo.
+There have been cases of surgery on women's hands in order to correct perceived flaws to create the perfect engagement ring photo.

 Microsurgery

 Microsurgery is generally concerned with the reconstruction of missing tissues by transferring a piece of tissue to the reconstruction site and reconnecting blood vessels.
 Popular subspecialty areas are breast reconstruction, head and neck reconstruction, hand surgery/replantation, and brachial plexus surgery.